-So if the conditions are right, there’s the chance to see the Northern Lights even in the late afternoon.
+So if the conditions are right, you have the chance to see the Northern Lights even in the late afternoon.

 February and March on the contrary are usually more popular among the tourists, so Abisko is very crowded.

-London – Winter Wonderland and more
+London – Winter Wonderland and Christmas Lights

-I probably already said so too many times to count them all, but… London (U.K.) is always a good idea, no matter when you decide to visit!
+I probably already said it so too many times to count them all, but… London (U.K.) is always a good idea, no matter when you decide to visit!

 While you won’t be able to do much about the crowds, I strongly advise you to book well in advance (3+ months, preferably).

-If you’re planning to visit London at Christmas, you shouldn’t miss the chance to visit Winter Wonderland in Hyde Park (November 21, 2019, to January 5, 2020).
-This free-to-enter event is one of the best things to do in London at Christmas!
-Ice skating, seasonal treats, circus shows, a Christmas market and awesome live music: you definitely won’t get bored!
+If you’re planning to visit London at Christmas, you shouldn’t miss the chance to visit Winter Wonderland in Hyde Park (November 19, 2021, to January 3, 2022).

 You might also like: